CodeByGaetan/YogaApp/README.md

 # Yoga App

-A complete web application, from Front-end to Back-end, to configure a gym class reservation system !
+A complete web application, from Back-end to Front-end, to configure a gym class reservation system !

 The Front-End uses :
 ![Static Badge](https://img.shields.io/badge/Angular-14.2.0-red)